 And while we may spend a lot of time worrying which path we will take in life know that God is with us every step of the way.
-And it’s not our job to get everything right… We shouldn’t be dedicating our time and energy to making sure that everything is “just right,” because that is God’s job not ours.
-And if we look at Paul’s journey we discover that if along the way we became closer to God or discovered something new about ourselves than the journey could never have been considered a failure in the first place.
+And it’s not our job to get everything right… We shouldn’t be dedicating our time and energy to making sure that everything is “just right,” because that is God’s job, not ours.
+And if we look at Paul’s journey, we discover that if along the way we became closer to God or learned something new about ourselves than the trip could never have been considered a failure in the first place.
 That is because the Spirit of God knows all the roads on which we travel.
 As C.S Lewis once wrote, “God can use all the wrong roads to get you to the right place.”
-If we are just willing to take a risk, to occasionally mix things up, then we might not only nurture our souls, but grow individually and corporately as well.
+If we are just willing to take a risk, to occasionally mix things up, then we might not only nurture our souls but grow individually and corporately as well.

 With things appearing to be bleak in our passage for today, Paul must have been caught off guard when he received a vision from God in a dream.
-Worrying about what they would do next Paul probably felt the weight taken off his chest when he saw the man from Macedonia calling out to them, yearning to hear the good news of the gospel.
-And sometimes we too find that we will be caught off guard when the life giving, life changing, work of the Spirit breaks into our world to use what gifts we have to offer to carve out an unexpected path… This means that as individuals and as a church we have to be open to the mindset that continually seeks to experiment with how we can truly be God’s hands and feet in the world.
-Unfortunately this means that there will be a lot of failure, but the good news is that if we go forward with courage we will find that God can take one of those failures and show us a new path forward.
+Worrying about what they would do next, Paul probably felt the weight taken off his chest when he saw the man from Macedonia calling out to them, yearning to hear the good news of the gospel.
+And sometimes we too find that we will be caught off guard when the life-giving, life-changing, work of the Spirit breaks into our world to use what gifts we have to offer to carve out an unexpected path… This means that as individuals and as a church, we have to be open to the mindset that continually seeks to experiment with how we can indeed be God’s hands and feet in the world.
+Unfortunately, this means that there will be a lot of failures, but the good news is that if we go forward with courage, we will find that God can take one of those failures and show us a new path forward.

 We find that lesson being taught in this morning’s passage as Paul receives a vision in a dream from a man in Macedonia.
 I don’t think that Paul could have possibly imagined that their endless journeying would have led them across the sea to the European continent.
 What must have appeared to be a failure was redeemed and turned into an opening that would eventually lead to the gospel being spread throughout the rest of Europe.
 Could you imagine what impact that we as the First Presbyterian Church of Watertown could have if we were open to taking a leap of faith believing that the Spirit will lead us in our mission?
-While we may not think in the moment the work we are doing has much of an impact we are never fully aware of how our witness touches the lives of those who are around us.
+While we may not think at the moment the work, we are making as much of an impact, we are never fully aware of how our witness touches the lives of those who are around us.

-This narrative is one that has been told countless number of times… We find that in the Hebrew scriptures that Moses thought his life was over until God called him to lead the people of Israel out of Egypt.
-We find Simon and Andrew thought that they would be fishermen for the rest of their lives until Jesus called them one day to follow him in order to become fishers of men.
+This narrative is one that has been told a countless number of times… We find that in the Hebrew scriptures that Moses thought his life was over until God called him to lead the people of Israel out of Egypt.
+We see that Simon and Andrew felt that they would be fishermen for the rest of their lives until Jesus called them one day to follow him to become fishers of men.
 We find that Mary originally planned to have an ordinary life with Joseph until an angel of the Lord turned her life upside down.
-And we find that each and everyone of us here this morning has a story to tell… And while we may not be able to see how our lives have been used for the greater good that God envisions for us, we can probably look around to the various ways that we have had an impact on the lives of others who are both near and far away.
+And we find that each and every one of us here this morning has a story to tell… And while we may not be able to see how our lives have been used for the greater good that God envisions for us, we can probably look around to the various ways that we have had an impact on the lives of others who are both near and far away.

-That is why it is so important to recognize that this thing we call ministry is not limited to pastors… It is not limited to elders or deacons, but it is an endeavor that we all partake in… If we try to put the work on one person or a group of people then is the vision we are trying to maintain one that is truly open to the Spirit of God?
-We have an opportunity… A rich opportunity to be a living witness to what it means to be led by the love and light of God.
-We have an opportunity to show what it means to care not only about our own wellbeing, but the wellbeing and growth of others who live around us as well.
+That is why it is so important to recognize that this thing we call ministry is not limited to pastors… It is not limited to elders or deacons, but it is an endeavor that we all partake in… If we try to put the work on one person or a group of people, then is the vision we are trying to maintain one that is genuinely open to the Spirit of God?
+We have an opportunity… A precious opportunity to be a living witness to what it means to be led by the love and light of God.
+We have a chance to show what it means to care not only about our own wellbeing, but the welfare and growth of others who live around us as well.
 It doesn’t matter how old you are, how young you are, or where you are in terms of your walk with God…